Property Saviour logo

 Auctions can be an excellent idea if you are looking for a quick sale.
 This is because the process is far less drawn out when using an estate agent.

-As the seller, you have the certainty that once the hammer has gone down, in theory, the highest bidder cannot back out of a sale.
+As the seller, you have the certainty that once the hammer goes down, in theory, the highest bidder cannot back out of a sale.
 However, a sale is still not guaranteed just because you intend to sell via auction.

-If you have a suitable property and provided that you are well aware of the pitfalls, it can be a good idea to sell your property in an auction.
+If you have a suitable property and provided that you are well aware of the risks, it can be a good idea to sell your property in an auction.

 Auction properties appeal to property developers due to a short completion date.
 The contract of sale can state a specific date for completion, and that’s why mortgage lenders can’t lend funds for auction purchases.